MacKentoch/react-native-beacons-manager/examples/samples/monitoring.android.md

 A good practise is to ALWAYS unregister events in `componentWillUnMount`.

-Tell Android to stop ranging at the same time.
+Tell Android to stop monitoring at the same time.

 ```javascript
 const { uuid, identifier } = this.state;